Aryan-401/Google-Meets-Intagram/README.md

     4.Execute Script and Enter your Google Creds 5.None of this Data is sent to me, it runs on your local VM / Machine
     6. TADA should be all done

+Here is an Accout with this on : https://www.instagram.com/aryan_401.pvt/